 Pediatric specialty care from University of Minnesota Masonic Children's Hospital's nationally recognized experts is now available at a convenient location in Woodbury.

-On Aug.
-29, University of Minnesota Health Pediatric Specialty Clinic moved from St. Paul to a new home at 9680 Tamarack Road in Woodbury.
-Our new clinic location allows us to better serve the healthcare needs of infants, children, teens and young adults across a wide range of pediatric specialties, including:
+University of Minnesota Health Pediatric Specialty Clinic moved from St. Paul to a new home at 9680 Tamarack Road in Woodbury in 2016.
+Our newest clinic location allows us to better serve the healthcare needs of infants, children, teens and young adults across a wide range of pediatric specialties, including:

-The same providers who see patients at University of Minnesota Masonic Children’s Hospital will administer care at the Woodbury clinic.
-In 2016, U.S. News & World Report’s national “Best Children’s Hospital” list ranked Masonic Children’s Hospital in four medical specialties—more than any other children’s hospital in the Twin Cities.
+The same providers who see patients at University of Minnesota Masonic Children’s Hospital administer care at the Woodbury clinic.
+In 2017, U.S. News & World Report’s national “Best Children’s Hospital” list ranked Masonic Children’s Hospital in five medical specialties—more than any other children’s hospital in the Twin Cities.